Molecular Parity Nonconservation in Nuclear Spin Couplings: Theory

-Zero-field NMR involves measuring the evolution of nuclear magnetism of coupled spins in the absence of external magnetic fields \cite{Blanchard2017} (Figure \ref{results}a).
-Signals are typically detected by an atomic vapor cell magnetometer.
-When a diatomic molecule is oriented along the z-axis such that $J_{PNC}$ is nonzero, the nuclear spin Hamiltonian is:
+Zero-field NMR involves measuring the evolution of nuclear magnetism of coupled spins in the absence of external magnetic fields \cite{Blanchard2017} (Fig.\ \ref{Fig:Experimental}a).
+Signals are typically detected with an atomic vapor-cell magnetometer.
+When a diatomic molecule is oriented along the z-axis, the nuclear spin Hamiltonian is: